scanoss/fossology/README.md

 * From Fossology main menu, select **_upload a file_**.
-FOSSOOlogy accepts and unzip compressed files automátically
+FOSSology accepts and unzip compressed files automatically
 * From the list of tools, Check **_SCANOSS Toolkit option_**
 * Wait for the scan to be finished

-Each file is fingerprinted and sent to osskb.org server.
+This agent fingerprints all the files related to the upload and query information about each file on osskb.org server.
 Only fingerprints are sent, so your code keeps CONFIDENTIAL.

 Results from license information are stored on FOOSOlogy DB tables.
 However, the agent places information about snippets or file matching on its own tables.